bigwiv/Biopython-cn/chr14.rst

 obtain a ``Motif`` object by parsing a file from a motif database or motif finding software.

-14.1.1??Creating a motif from instances
+14.1.1  Creating a motif from instances
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Suppose we have these instances of a DNA motif: